 Location: College of Saint Benedict.
 St. Joseph, MN

 The conference will begin Sunday evening and go until Tuesday, early afternoon.
-A schedule will be posted soon.
+Click here for an updated schedule.

 The Fall Theological Conference is for SW MN Synod Pastors, Deacons, TEEM Students, Interns, Synodically Authorized Lay Ministers, and paid staff youth coordinators.

 By action of the 1988 Synod Assembly, this conference has been designated as an “official synodical event.”
 This means that all pastors and deacons under call or appointment are expected to attend.
 If you must be absent, please email Bishop Jon Anderson at firstname.lastname@example.org.